pyg-team/pytorch_geometric/docs/source/notes/installation.rst

 Installation via Pip Wheels
 ---------------------------

+We have outsourced a lot of functionality of PyTorch Geometric to other packages, which needs to be installed in advance.
+These packages come with their own CPU and GPU kernel implementations based on the `PyTorch C++/CUDA extension interface <https://github.com/pytorch/extension-cpp/>`_.
-We provide pip wheels for all major OS/PyTorch/CUDA combinations:
+We provide pip wheels for these packages for all major OS/PyTorch/CUDA combinations:

 #.
 Ensure that at least PyTorch 1.4.0 is installed: